-Although the installation of home CCTV itself doesn't fall under the jurisdiction of the Data Protection Act 1998 (DPA) you may still have cause for concern.
+Although the installation of home CCTV itself doesn't fall under the jurisdiction of the UK Data Protection Act 2018 (DPA) you may still have cause for concern.

 If the installation has been carried out incorrectly, or is being used for a purpose other than for which it was designed, then you may find yourself in hot water..